aroundthecode/aws_playground/readme.md

 ## Destroy terraform resources

-WARNING: no deatroy confimration will be preompt!
+WARNING: no destroy confimration will be preompt!

 ```
 make PROJECT=vm_import destoy